 A few things to keep in mind:

 - First, you must determine if you qualify for an HSA per IRS guidelines.
 To qualify for an HSA: (1) You must be covered by a Qualified High Deductible Health Plan (QHDHP), such as the College's plan; (2) you must NOT be covered by any other health plan that is not a QHDHP; (3) you must NOT be enrolled in Medicare yourself (although your spouse may be enrolled in Medicare and covered by the QHDHP and use your HSA account funds); (4) you must NOT be claimed as a dependent on another person's tax return; and (5) your spouse must NOT be enrolled in a general purpose FSA (a non-QHDHP).

 - If you do not qualify for an HSA, you can enroll in an HRA, but only if you are eligible for the College contributions in accordance with the Faculty Agreement and if you meet the number of years of service requirement.
-Contact The Office of People & Culture if you have questions about eligibility.
+Contact People & Culture if you have questions about eligibility.

 - If eligible, the (Individual) or (Family) College contribution to HSAs/HRAs will be made in a lump sum and will be available to spend (as long as the retiree has properly registered their account).
 However, funds in the HSA can only be spent as the contributions are received by Discovery Benefits through either the Penn College contribution or contributions made directly to Discovery Benefits by you, the retiree.